weewx/weewx/docs_src/upgrade.md

 ### Python 2.7 no longer supported

-It has now been over 3 years since the end-of-life for Python 2.7.
+It has now been over 4 years since the end-of-life of Python 2.7.
 It's time to move on.
-WeeWX V5.x requires Python 3.6 or greater.
+WeeWX V5.x requires Python 3.6 (released 7 years ago) or greater.
 These days, all but the most ancient of operating systems offer Python 3, although you may have to install it.

 ### New utilities